tiprankstipranks

 Failure to preserve the value and relevance of our brands could negatively impact our financial results.

-We depend in large part on the value of the Tim Hortons, Burger King, Popeyes and Firehouse Subs brands.
-To be successful in the future, we must preserve, enhance and leverage the value of our brands.
+To be successful in the future, we must preserve, enhance and leverage the value of our Tim Hortons, Burger King, Popeyes, and Firehouse Subs brands.
 Brand value is based in part on consumer tastes, preferences and perceptions on a variety of factors, including the nutritional content, methods of production and preparation of our products and our business practices, including with respect to animal welfare, natural resources, sustainability and other environmental or social concerns.
 Consumer acceptance of our products may be influenced by or subject to change for a variety of reasons.
-For example, adverse publicity associated with nutritional, health and other scientific studies and conclusions, which constantly evolve and often have contradictory implications, may drive popular opinion against quick service restaurants in general, which may impact the demand for our products.
-Moreover, health campaigns against products we offer in favor of foods that are perceived as healthier may affect consumer perception of our product offerings and impact the value of our brands.
-In addition, adverse publicity related to litigation, regulation (including initiatives intended to drive consumer behavior) or incidents involving us, our franchisees, competitors or suppliers may impact the value of our brands by discouraging customers from buying our products.
+For example, adverse publicity associated with nutritional, health and other initiatives, scientific studies and conclusions, which constantly evolve and often have contradictory implications, may drive popular opinion against quick service restaurants in general, which may impact the demand for our products.
+Moreover, health campaigns against products we offer in favor of foods that are perceived as healthier may affect consumer perception of our product offerings and reduced consumption of our products as a result of increased use of weight loss drugs may impact the value of our brands and our results of operations.
+In addition, adverse publicity, including through social media, related to incidents, litigation, or regulation (including initiatives intended to drive consumer behavior) involving us, our restaurants, our franchisees, competitors, suppliers, vendors, collaborators, charitable organizations we support, or marketing partners, regardless of accuracy, may impact the value of our brands by discouraging guests from buying our products.
 Perceptions may also be affected by activist campaigns to promote adverse perceptions of the quick service restaurant industry or our brands and/or our operations, suppliers, franchisees or other partners such as campaigns aimed at sustainability or living-wage opinions.
 Consumer demand for our products and our brand equity could diminish if we, our employees or our franchisees or other business partners fail to preserve the quality of our products, act or are perceived to act as unethical, illegal, racially-biased or in a socially irresponsible manner, including with respect to the sourcing, content or sale of our products or the use of consumer data for general or direct marketing or other purposes, fail to comply with laws and regulations, publicly take controversial positions or actions or fail to deliver a consistently positive consumer experience in each of our markets.
 If we are unsuccessful in addressing consumer adverse perceptions, our brands and our financial results may suffer.

 Finance & Corporate